ElectricRCAircraftGuy/PDF2SearchablePDF/README.md

         PATH="$HOME/bin:$PATH"
     fi
     ```
-1. (Optional, but recommended) Run tests.
+1. (Optional, but recommended) run tests.
     ```bash
     ./run_tests.sh
     # Then, manually visually scan the output messages and inspect the